 The beginning of an addiction is not always clear-cut, so opiates and other powerful drugs must be cautiously approached and carefully used.
 Warning signs of dependency and addiction must be watched.

-A person is addicted to opiates when she has reached the point where even her strong personal desire to stop or reduce use of opiates is not enough.
-She can no longer control her need for greater amounts or more frequent dosages of opiates.
-The compulsion to obtain and use opiates becomes the top priority in her life.
+A person is addicted to opiates when he or she has reached the point where even their strong personal desire to stop or reduce the use of opiates is not enough.
+They can no longer control their need for greater amounts or more frequent dosages of opiates.
+The compulsion to obtain and use opiates becomes the top priority in their life.
 Other things that were once important – like work, relationships, or personal goals – fade into the background.
 Opiate addiction becomes inevitable the longer its use or abuse continues.1